Risk Management Tools & Resources

 Laura M. Cascella, MA, CPHRM

-In the current healthcare technology landscape — which includes robotics, telehealth, artificial intelligence, 3D printing, nanomedicine, virtual reality, and more — password security might seem like an archaic topic.
-Clinicians and other healthcare workers have used passwords for years to log in to various organizational systems, and these actions have likely become second nature.
-In recent years, however, cyberattacks and data breaches have heightened security concerns for small and large healthcare organizations, emphasizing the need to develop new security strategies and revisit old protocols.
+In the current healthcare technology landscape — which includes robotics, telehealth, artificial intelligence, 3D printing, nanomedicine, virtual reality, and more — password security might seem archaic.
+Healthcare workers have used passwords for years to log in to various organizational systems, and doing so has likely become second nature.
+Recently, however, cyberattacks and data breaches have heightened security concerns for healthcare organizations, emphasizing the need to develop new security strategies and revisit old protocols.

 Although the concept and purpose of passwords are not new, these security controls still prove troublesome in healthcare, where “deficient user authentication and excessive user permissions are frequently named as the leading risks to the enterprise.”1 Examples of common password issues include staff creating weak passwords, sharing passwords, writing passwords on paper, posting passwords in visible locations, and forgetting to log out of systems.